 The University of Notre Dame (ND) was established in 1842 as a private institution of higher learning.
 Notre Dame is affiliated with the Congregation of Holy Cross and serves more than 12,500 students each semester.
 Notre Dame’s campus covers more than 1,200 acres and is home to many famous landmarks.
 Notre Dame’s football team achieved global fame in the early 1900s with their team coach Knute Rockne.

 2. University of North Carolina at Chapel Hill

-The University of North Carolina (UNC)was established in 1789.
-UNC Chapel Hill is recognized as a public ivy league university that serves more than 29,900 students.
-UNC Chapel Hill lays claim to the distinction of being one of the nation’s oldest public universities.
-UNC Chapel Hill is the flagship institution of higher education for the state of North Carolina.
+The University of North Carolina (UNC) was established in 1789.
+The school is a public ivy league university that serves more than 29,900 students.
+The university lays claim to the distinction of being one of the nation’s oldest public universities.
+Additionally, it is the flagship institution of higher education for the state of North Carolina.